-Select Enabled to use the SOL port for Console Redirection.
+Select Enabled to enable COM Port 1 for Console Redirection, which will allow a client machine to be connected to a host machine at a remote site for networking.
 The options are Enabled and Disabled.

-If the feature above is set to Enabled, the following items will become available for configuration:
+If the item above is set to Enabled, the following items will become available for configuration:

-► Console Redirection Settings (for COM2/SOL)
+► Console Redirection Settings